-Oct.
-1 - Submit Defense notification form to SGS, after you have secured a room (preferably Haydn 311) for the defense and confirmed committee availability.

-Oct.
-1 -- Deadline to submit application for graduation to SGS via SIS
+- Oct.
+1 Submit Defense notification form to SGS, after you have secured a room (preferably Haydn 311) for the defense and confirmed committee availability. - Oct.
+1 -- Deadline to submit application for graduation to SGS via SIS - Nov.

-Nov.
 1- Defense should occur by this date.
-Have all committee members sign the two Final Certification for the PhD Degree forms at the conclusion of your successful defense.

-Dec.
-1 - Deadline to submit all materials, including approved dissertation & all forms to SGS mid-May - Commencement.

-Feb.
-1 - Deadline to submit application for graduation via SIS
+Have all committee members sign the two Final Certification for the PhD Degree forms at the conclusion of your successful defense. - Dec.
+1 Deadline to submit all materials, including approved dissertation & all forms to SGS - Feb.
+1 Deadline to submit application for graduation via SIS - Feb.

-Feb.
 15 -- Make arrangements for a cap and gown for Commencement.

+mid-May - Commencement.